Tinnitus Treatment

 Counseling for Tinnitus

-If you have debilitating tinnitus for which an underlying cause cannot be found, counseling can help you to live more comfortably with your tinnitus.
-Until a cure is discovered, learning to live with tinnitus will remain the best approach to relieving the stress and anguish that can come with it.
+If you have debilitating tinnitus for which an underlying cause cannot be found, counseling can help you to live more comfortably with it.
+Until a cure is discovered, learning to live with it will remain the best approach to relieving the stress and anguish that can come with it.

 Tinnitus Retraining Therapy (TRT)